Increasing conversion rates by 20% with Viasox Website Redesign

 Solution TL;DR

-The underlying problem users addressed was decision paralysis based on how much time users spent trying to navigate the site.
+The underlying problem users addressed was decision paralysis based on how much time was spent trying to navigate the site.

 Discover